majeed-ali/Alt-Text-Generator/README.md

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+This lightweight tool allows you to quickly populate alt text for selected images using their existing titles or descriptions — all in just a few clicks.
 A simple plugin to quickly add alt text to your images using their title or description.
 Improve accessibility and SEO in just a few clicks—no automation, no guesswork.

 == Description ==